Top 10 Facts about puzzles

 10.In the USA, 1.8 billion jigsaw puzzles are sold annually.

 Wasn’t this blog on facts about puzzles, informative yet captivating?
-If you enjoy such reads on puzzles and riddles, we have a dedicated collection!
+If you enjoy reading puzzles and riddles, we have a dedicated collection!
 Check them out on -